roryzhengzhang/SRxtract/README.md

 ## Installation
 ### If you are on the BFG no installation is required.
-Using my environement (path.sh and job_config.sh) should be sufficient to succesfully run it.
+Using my environment (path.sh and job_config.sh) should be sufficient to succesfully run it.

 ## Usage